mbari-org/robomaker-helloworld/README.md

 # Basic RoboMaker Hello World

 Basic repo to understand how to run a sample app and simulation in ROS and Gazebo.

-Essentially the same as the reference below with better organization and docker compose orchestration.
+Similar to the reference below with better organization, docker compose orchestration, docker build/push scripts, and MBARI specific login information.

+This has been tested on Ubuntu

 References: